Created by potrace 1.10, written by Peter Selinger 2001-2011

 How to get from the Airport to Tórshavn?

-Torshavn city hall is located in the South East Island of the Island Streymoy, approximately 45 min by car from Vágar Airport.
+Tórshavn city hall is located in the South East Island of the Island Streymoy, approximately 45 min by car from Vágar Airport.
 It’s possible to rent a car or hire a taxi from the Airport.

-You can see the route by car here
+You can see the route by car here.

-By bus you can get to Torshavn in 1 hour and 10 min.
+By bus you can get to Tórshavn in 1 hour and 10 min.
 It departs four times daily to and from the airport.

-You can have a look at the routes and bus timetables here
+You can have a look at the routes and bus timetables here.

 An awesome side note to public transportation: for approx. 20 euros you can travel from one location to another by helicopter.. 🙂 Helicopters are an official part of the public transportation to and from rural areas.

-You can learn more and have a looks at the routes and helicopter timetables here
+You can learn more and have a looks at the routes and helicopter timetables here .

-What can we do while we are in the Faroe Islands?
+What Can We do While We are in the Faroe Islands?

 First of all, take a deep breath of the islands’ crystal clear air and enjoy your wedding ceremony!